How to Do A Plitvice Lakes Day Trip from Split or Zagreb

 There are several well-marked routes in Plitvice Lakes to help you see all of the highlights of the national park.

-If you have a full day and are starting at Entrance 1, then I recommend taking Route C. This will first take you through the Lower Lakes, allow you take a boat trip across the lakes, explore the Upper Lakes and then take the train back to the entrance.
-All in all, Route C should take you about 4 hours to complete.
-If you’re starting at Entrance 2, Route H follows a similar itinerary.
+If you have a full day and are starting at Entrance 1, then I recommend taking Route C. This will first take you through the Lower Lakes, allow you to take a boat trip across the lakes, explore the Upper Lakes and then take the train back to the entrance.

 If you don’t want to walk for as long, then Route A or B are shorter alternatives.
-Finally, Route K is designed for hikers that are looking for a longer and more challenging walk through the park.
+Finally, Route K is designed for hikers who are looking for a longer and more challenging walk through the park.

 Generally, the routes are all fairly well marked, however, it’s a good idea to download Maps.Me on your phone so you have a reference point if you get confused.